Table Manners Tips

 Place cards identify the places people are to sit; they are used to eliminate confusion when more than six people dine together.
 At formal affairs, which usually involve a large group, individual places are always designated by place cards.
-But an informal dinner is a less structured occasion; when place cards are not provided, the hostess tells the guests where to sit or asks them to find their own places (although this is not always a good practice because mix-ups can occur as guests try to seat themselves in alternate male-female positions).

 Table Manners Tip #48 - Place of Honor

-History accords the place of honor to the right side because most people are right-handed.
+History accords the place of honor to the right side of the host because most people are right-handed.
 A gentleman draws out the chair for the lady seated on his right, pushes her chair into place, and seats himself.
 The host seats the lady on his right.
 The hostess is helped by the gentleman seated on her left.
 To avoid congestion, it is easier if ladies approach their chairs from the right.